This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The following are guidelines based on a child's age.
 Ask your child's healthcare provider about the best way to take your child's temperature.

-- If your child is 3 months to 5 years , take a rectal or electronic pacifier temperature, depending on his or her age.
+- If your child is 3 months to 5 years , use an electronic pacifier temperature, depending on his or her age.
 After age 6 months, you can also take an ear, armpit, or forehead temperature.

 - If your child is 5 years or older , take an oral, ear, or forehead temperature.